sorravithj/data_analysis_portfolio/README.md

 The "inventory" table holds car inventory details, and
 the "model" table stores information about different car models, including their unique identifiers and names.

-**Skills:** SQL coding (SQL Server) including SELECT, JOIN, GROUP BY, ORDER BY, WONDIWS FUNCTIONS (RANK, PARITITION BY)
+**Skills:** SQL coding (SQL Server) including SELECT, JOIN, GROUP BY, ORDER BY, window functions (RANK, PARITITION BY)

 **Software:** DBeaver

 **Results:**
-Based on the analysis, the following conclusions and recommendations were made:
-1. Identified top-selling products/categories for targeted marketing.
-2. Improved categorization and decision-making using product hierarchies.
-3. Evaluated store format statuses to identify underperforming stores.
+The result set would be ordered by the employeeId, firstName, lastName, and the CarSold count in descending order.
+This allows you to see which car models each salesperson has sold the most, and the ranking provides a relative measure of their sales performance for each car model.

 ### Talent Acquisition Dashboard
 **Dashboard:** Looker Studio: [`recruitment-dashboard.pdf`](https://drive.google.com/file/d/1nY0Adlebnb3hDmNJ99yccywwTrnYgUkO/view?usp=sharing)